-News release from the Fort Wayne-Allen County Department of Health:
+Press release from the Fort Wayne-Allen County Health Department:

 More mosquito spraying set for Tuesday

-Mosquitoes can carry diseases such as West Nile virus which, when transmitted to humans, can cause symptoms such as fever, headaches, body aches, swollen lymph glands or a rash.
-A more severe form of the disease can lead to neurological disorders, coma and even death.
+Mosquitoes can carry the West Nile virus which, when transmitted to humans, can cause symptoms such as fever, headaches, body aches, swollen lymph glands or a rash.
+In rare cases, the disease can lead to neurological disorders, coma and even death.

 While the pesticide used for mosquito control is an EPA-approved, low-volume concentration that is considered safe for humans and pets, it is suggested that residents remain indoors, bring pets inside, and close windows and doors while spraying is occurring.